 About Perspectives on Science Perspectives on Science (POS) is a monthly seminar series for science teachers.
 The seminar typically focuses on recent developments in the guest scientist’s area of expertise with particular emphasis on aspects relevant to science teachers.
 The 2012-13 line-up includes five members of the National Academy of Sciences: Terrence Sejnowski, David Sandwell, J. William Schopf, Don Cleveland, and Andrew Viterbi.
 About Steve Rodecker Steve Rodecker has been a regular attendee at POS since its inception and has recently become a POS financial supporter.
 Rodecker began his 33rd year of teaching this fall with the last 27 years spent at Chula Vista High School (CVHS) in the Sweetwater Union High School District in San Diego.
 Since 2000, Rodecker has worked half time at CVHS and half time at the district as a science specialist helping with science resources: producing Common Formative Assessments, leading science meetings in the district, coordinating the district science fair, and providing science education information to the district’s 206 science teachers.
 Q: How did you first hear about Perspectives on Science?
 A: As a science resource person, I received information about the first PLNU Perspectives on Science when it originated.
 I not only sent the information to all of our teachers, I recognized this program as a unique opportunity to stay abreast of current research in science as told by the researchers themselves.
 I attended the first year and every year thereafter.
 Q: What does POS mean to you as an educator?
 A: Discoveries and […]

 by Michael Dean Clark As we begin our first year in the NCAA Division II, we want to look back at some remarkable achievements by athletes who competed for PLNU in the National Association of Intercollegiate Athletics (NAIA).
 You may notice that our top-10 list is composed of only nine individuals.
 That’s because we want you to nominate the 10th honoree.
 You might also notice that we haven’t ranked the achievements—that’s also your job!
 Please send your suggestions for the 10th individual and for the top three rankings on the list to email@example.com.
 We’ll weigh your submissions and announce the results in our next issue.
+Superb paper quality and surprising affordability is what differs this service from many other similar sites.
+All you have to do is visit home page of this site and proceed to a conversation with their support team.
 Sam Cyr Shoots a Round of 60 For two years, Sam Cyr sat atop the NAIA golf rankings, winning the 2008 and 2009 national championships.
 But his best round came in 2008 at the Grand Canyon University Fall Invitational when Cyr blew up the field with a ridiculous 60-shot second round that tied an all-college level record low round and earned a nod in Sports Illustrated.
 Cyr ended his PLNU career a four-time All-American and two-time winner of both the Arnold Palmer and Jack Nicklaus Awards.
 Most recently, he has played tournaments on the Asian Tour.
-“To take a look at what Sam Cyr accomplished … as an individual player, may be unprecedented in the history of this school in any sport,” said former head golf coach Ben Foster, who also served as head men’s basketball coach for 17 years.
-“The level of respect […]
+“To take a look at what Sam Cyr accomplished … as an […]

 by Jim Crakes with Liz Green The connection retired PLNU track and field coach Jim Crakes has with British Olympians spans nearly three decades and two continents.
 First, Crakes brought British athletes to PLNU.
 More recently, he took a group from PLNU to the 2012 Olympic Games in London.
 Point Loma Nazarene University’s all-weather track In 1983, Frank Dick, the head British athletic coach for the 1984 Olympic Games in Los Angeles, contacted me after he had traveled up and down the California coast looking for a suitable training track for his team.
 He said PLNU had the best training site, but there was one caveat: we had a dirt track, and he needed an all-weather track.
 So I told him if he would guarantee me that he would train here at the college, I would guarantee a new track for his athletes.
 Then I got to work convincing PLNU to install a synthetic track.
 By the spring of 1984, the new track was in place, and on July 26, we hosted the “Point Loma Invitational Pre-Olympic Track and Field Meet.”
 Many from the British Olympic team participated and a large number of athletes from teams all over the world competed in the meet also.
 The Olympic Games had taken over London Given my history with British Olympians, it was a delight when I recently had the opportunity to reunite with former student athletes and their families, as I took a group of 20 across the Pond to attend […]